louislewis2/innovation/README.md

 ### Command Result Reactors

 Command Result Reactors Are The Final Step In The Command Dispatching Pipeline.
-The Can Be Used As Example For Logging Or Auditing
+The Can Be Used As Example For Logging Or Auditing.
+The Command Result Reactor Has No Influence Over Pipeline Execution

+These Are Run In Parallel In A Background Thread

 ### Commands